In this document, you'll get a high-level overview of how you can implement role-based access control (RBAC) in your Medusa backend.

 Furthermore, you may need to extend core services if you need to perform actions on core entities that you’ve extended, such as the

-Learn how to create an endpoint in Medusa.
+Learn how to create an API Route in Medusa.

 Learn how to create a service in Medusa